suraz-101/Nodejs_basics/README.md

 # Day - 17 : Node Module System

--http feature of node allows to trasfer data over the Hyper Text Transfer Protocol (HTTP)
+- http feature of node allows to trasfer data over the Hyper Text Transfer Protocol (HTTP)

 - used createServer() method to create server

   - Syntax:
-    createServer(callBackFunction) => call backfunction takes two argument that is request and response to send the req and res to the server
+    - createServer(callBackFunction) => call backfunction takes two argument that is request and response to send the req and res to the server

 - used listen() method to listen identify in which port server will listen